Freek98/FormalizationSSD/README.md

 The goal of this repository is to formalize the SSD paper (https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.TYPES.2024.3).
-Parts of the work has been done with an AI, see also a different repository.
+Parts of the work has been done with an AI, see also https://github.com/Freek98/AutoFormalizationSetup.
 At some point, everything here has been at least skimmed by a human.
+If I've skimmed over significant portions of the file, it should say so at the top.

 Matching to the paper:
 - Definition 1.2 is called is-countable